zonedb/zonedb/README.md

 ## License

-This database is licensed under the [Open Database License (ODbL) version 1.0](http://opendatacommons.org/licenses/odbl/1.0/).
-See [LICENSE.md](https://github.com/zonedb/zonedb/blob/HEAD/LICENSE.md) for more information.
+The ZoneDB database is licensed under the [Open Database License (ODbL) version 1.0](http://opendatacommons.org/licenses/odbl/1.0/).
+See [LICENSE-DATA.md](https://github.com/zonedb/zonedb/blob/HEAD/LICENSE-DATA.md) for more information.

+The [Go](https://go.dev/) package derived from this database is licensed under the [MIT license](https://opensource.org/license/mit/).
+See [LICENSE](https://github.com/zonedb/zonedb/blob/HEAD/LICENSE) for more information.

-Copyright © 2008–2023 the Public Zone Database authors.
+Copyright © the Public Zone Database authors.